runtimeverification/k/k-distribution/tutorial/1_k/2_imp/lesson_4/README.md

 user convenience; it actually significantly increases the modularity of our definitions.
 The k-cell-completion is only the very first step, though.

-If you really want certain rewrites over syntactic terms to simply apply anywhere they match, then you should tag the rule with the attribute `anywhere`, which tells the tool to not complete the rule and thus allows it to apply anywhere.
-We will discuss tags, and in particular the `anywhere` tag, in future tutorial lessons.
+If you really want certain rewrites over syntactic terms to apply anywhere they match, then you should tag the rule with the attribute `anywhere`, which was discussed in Tutorial 1, Lesson 2.5.

 #### Structural vs. Computational Rules